Jumping position: Position of the upper body (shoulders, head, trunk)

-In all disciplines, riders should be looking up and in the direction of where they needs to go after landing.
-Looking down tends to cause riders to lean forward with the shoulders and round their back, thus placing them in a precarious position.
+In all disciplines, riders should be looking up and in the direction of where they need to go after landing.
+Looking down tends to cause riders to lean forward with their shoulders and round their back, thus placing them in a precarious position.
 The head should also not be tilted to one side, as this changes the rider's lateral balance and places more weight on one side.

 In general, the back should be flat.
-Overarching causes stiffness, rounding not only looks bad, but affects the rider's balance.
+Overarching causes stiffness and affects the rider's balance.
 A slightly rounded back is acceptable cross-country when used in the safety seat.

 The rider should have an open chest with shoulders back.
 This helps to prevent the rider from collapsing forward and helps to center the weight of the upper body over the lower leg, therefore helping to keep the rider secure.

 Releases

 In all cases, the rider should release the horse over a fence, or in other words, lengthen enough rein so the horse can stretch its neck forward and use it as a balancing mechanism.
 The key to a good release is relaxed arms with proper hand, wrist, and elbow position.
 First, the arms (elbows and shoulders) should be soft and elastic, allowing the horse to pull them forward as needed.
 Preferably, there should be a straight line from bit to elbow (automatic release), as this improves contact and communication between horse and rider.
 The wrists of the rider should remain soft and straight, as bent wrists tend to stiffen the lower arm.
 The elbows should be next to the rider's side, not "chicken-winged" and pointing outward, which decreases flexibility and softness.

 As in all riding, the hands should be softly closed, neither tightly holding the reins which causes tension and stiffness, or so soft that the reins easily slip through.
 The one exception to this rule is when the rider needs to slip the reins.